KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/elastic_scale_filter.rst

      - Value
      - Description
    * - Center
-     - Float
+     - Integer
      - Horizontal center position of the linear area
    * - Linear Width
-     - Float
+     - Integer
      - Width of the linear area
    * - Linear Scale Factor
      - Float
      - Amount how much the linear area is scaled
    * - Non-Linear Scale Factor
      - Float
-     - Amount how much the outer left and outer right areas are scaled non linearly
+     - Amount how much the outer left and outer right areas are scaled non-linearly